Merkoba/Hue/installation.md

 The point of having separate files is so the default config files can be changed during an update while the user config files remain intact.

+Most of the defaults in user_config.json can be left as is.

+Most of the necessary configuration is set in user_config.secret.json, like api keys and secret strings.

 Example of how to use user_config.json:

 ```javascript